ove/ove-docs/docs/USAGE.md

 ## Launching browsers

 In order to use OVE, you will need to open the URL of each `client` in a separate web browser window (or tab).
 Each URL has the form: `http://OVE_CORE_HOST:PORT/view.html?oveViewId={SPACE}-{ID}`.
+These URLs can also be found on the `http://OVE_CORE_HOST:PORT` page.
 The values for `OVE_CORE_HOST` and `PORT` must be set as explained in the [OVE Installation Guide](INSTALLATION.md).
 The value for `SPACE` would be the name of the `space` used, such as `LocalNine`, `LocalFour`, or a name of a new `space` that has been defined in the [`Spaces.json`](https://github.com/ove/ove/blob/master/packages/ove-core/src/client/Spaces.json) file.
 The value for `ID` is the index of the `client` associated with the browser window, in the definition of the `space` in [`Spaces.json`](https://github.com/ove/ove/blob/master/packages/ove-core/src/client/Spaces.json) file.
 Not providing the `oveViewId` or providing the `oveViewId` in an invalid format would result in OVE printing either the `Name of space not provided` or the `Client id not provided` warning on the browser console.

 It is recommended to use OVE with Google Chrome, as this is the web browser used for development and in production at the [Data Science Institute](http://www.imperial.ac.uk/data-science/).
 However, OVE should also be compatible with other modern web browsers: if you encounter any browser-specific bugs please [report them as an Issue](https://github.com/ove/ove-apps/issues).